vikramtharakan/Cleaning_medical_study/README.md

 ## Directions

 <p>Load in all the .csv files to your local directory to perform analysis on the data.
+The 3 that were used were the adverse_reactions table, patients table, and the treatments table.
 To see what steps I took, view the cleaning HTML or ipynb file. </p>